-The carrying values of cash, short-term investments, trade and other receivables, accounts payable, and accrued liabilities excluding share-based accrued liabilities approximate fair value due to their immediate or relatively short-term maturity.
-With long-term debt, the Company has amended and restated its borrowings under the Credit Facility, which is managed with prime loans, short-term bankers' acceptance, letters of credit or letters of guarantee.
+The carrying values of cash, trade and other receivables, accounts payable, and accrued liabilities excluding share-based accrued liabilities approximate fair value due to their immediate or relatively short-term maturity.
+With long-term debt, the Company has its borrowings under the Credit Facility, which is managed with prime loans, short-term bankers' acceptance, letters of credit or letters of guarantee.
 These borrowings will bear interest at a base rate of prime plus applicable margin varying between 0.20 per cent and 1.00 per cent per annum.
 The Company is not exposed to significant interest rate risk because interest bearing financial instruments are at a low level relative to total assets and equity.